 If you’re a surf fisherman looking for how to hook a sand flea in multiple different ways, you’ve come to the right place.
 These tiny crustaceans make excellent bait for a variety of fish, including pompano, whiting, and redfish.
+Sand fleas, also called mole crabs or sand crabs, are not biting fleas.
+They are small crustaceans that live in the swash zone, where waves wash up and pull back across the beach.
 It would seem that hooking a sand flea would be pretty straightforward, but there are a few tips and tricks that will make your bait stay on the hook longer, cast better, and be more attractive to gamefish.
 In this guide, we’ll go over everything you need to know to get you up to speed whether you’re fishing Pompano rigs or jigs.

 What Is A Sand Flea?